Losing a Loved One: What You Need to Know About Filing a Wrongful Death Lawsuit

-While wrongful death exists in every state, each state has a different policy.
-If you’re interested in filing a wrongful death lawsuit in Texas, you should know about the state wrongful death law and any limitations.
+While wrongful death exists in every state, each has a different policy.
+If you’re interested in filing a wrongful death lawsuit in Texas, you should know about the state’s wrongful death law and its limitations.

 In the Texas Statutes, section 71.001 states a death may be brought to court if the death was at the hands of another.
-Common causes include wrongful act, neglect, carelessness, or unskillfulness.
+Common causes include wrongful acts, neglect, carelessness, or unskillfulness.

 Who May File?